 Where is your office?

-I primarily work online, so we can meet anywhere in Idaho where you feel safe and secure (and have reliable Internet access!).
+Sometimes I work online, so we can meet anywhere in Idaho or Michigan where you feel safe and secure (and have reliable Internet access!).

 When are you available for appointments?